dli-training/dli-training.github.io/en/program.md

 archive: 2024
 ---

-To participate in any of the online sessions, you must register using the [registration form]({% link en/register.md %}).
-You will receive links to join the session in advance.
+To participate in the online session, you must register using the [registration form]({% link en/register.md %}).
+You will receive a link to join the session in advance.

-Coming soon!

 <!-- Simultaneous translation will be available for every session.